 Core Jira Data

-Full scope: projects, workflows, users, comments, boards, attachments, roles, etc.
+Full scope: projects, workflows, users, comments, boards, attachments, roles, and other metadata

-Core Jira data, users, configs, comments, attachments (referenced) – details vary per product
+Core Jira data, users, configs, comments, attachments (coverage varies by entity)

 Assets (JSM)